 - Norwegian Government featuring students studying in Australia

-- (The Prime Minister of Norway was our special guest)
+- (The Prime Minister of Norway was a special guest)

 - Korean Australian Art Society (AAKA)